jcanton/swe4py/slides/slides/2.1-testing/section-slides.md

 (Testing Workflow)

-For each new test for a new feature or bugfix, you should experience this
+For each new test for a new feature (or bugfix)...

 ```mermaid
 stateDiagram